LogicalOverflow/music-sync/README.md

 To start a player use `music-sync-player`.
 By default this tries to connect to a server at `127.0.0.1:1333` (`--address`, `--port`).
 For more options check `music-sync-player --help`.

+To get information about the current song playing and lyrics (if provided) in a terminal UI, you can use `music-sync-infoer`.
+By default this tries to connect to a server at  `127.0.0.1:1333` (`--address`, `--port`).
+For more options check `music-sync-infoer --help`.

 The ssh terminal on the server is used to control the server.
 The usernames and passwords are read from `users.json` (`--users-file`).
 You can manage the current playlist, pause and resume playback and set the playback volume for all clients.
 These commands are available:
  * `queue filename [position]` - Adds filename to the playlist at position or the end.
 You can use glob patterns to add multiple files.
  * `remove position` - Removes the song at position from the playlist